MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 Obviously, making system calls while a system call hook is being executed will cause an infinite loop.
 I just used a Thread-local storage variable that can be accessed through gs segment, letting the hypervisor know whether or not a syscall hook is pending.

-#### Example: Logging Battleye syscalls

 <br>

 ## Future plans

-I want to use AetherVisor's functionality to create projects like DLL injectors, x64dbg extensions, or comprehensive HWID spoofers.
-If I ever decide to extend my hypervisor, I would add LWP, and I would harden it against anti-viruses/anti-cheats.
+I want to use AetherVisor to create stuff like DLL injectors, x64dbg extensions, or comprehensive HWID spoofers.
+If I ever decide to extend the HV itself, I would add LWP.